OliHarris/fullstackopen-part1/README.md

 ## Available Scripts

+Basically has two projects:

+- anecdotes <-- tutorial
+- unicafe <-- exercise (hosted)

-In the root directory you can run:
+In each root directory you can run:

 ### `npm install`